 The fact is unless an individual is able to organize, analyze and process the data they’re working with, reaching an accurate conclusion can be difficult.

 Firstly, because one needs to know exactly what they’re working with.
-And secondly, because organizing the information in an orderly fashion provides a more clear picture, which makes the decision-making process much easier.
+And secondly, because organizing the information in an orderly log provides a more clear picture, which makes the decision-making process much easier.

 When it comes to personal well-being, one’s mood plays an important role in determining energy levels, where the attention is focused, and the actions are taken.
 One study suggested that: